chrisvoncsefalvay/SurgiSabre/README.md

 > Beat the targets.
 Learn the mapping.
 Respect the remote centre.

+__NOTE:__ This is not necessarily the best code ever.
+It most definitely isn't the cleanest way to do it, as it has to leverage pins from repos that haven't merged some changes yet.
+It will run... but this is not where you should start learning how to Isaac.

 ## What the operator practises

 - Left and right controllers command the corresponding left and right PSMs.